If I got a penny for every time someone told me that eating vegan on a budget is impossible, I’d be crazy rich.

 Not vegan yet, but want to be?

-2. Don't expect perfection.
+2. Don’t expect perfection.
 A lot of people are hesitant about going vegan because they think it needs to be in all or nothing kind of thing.
-Even doing a Meatless Monday will have a great impact on the environment and save animals.
+Even doing a Meatless Monday will have a significant impact on the environment and save animals.

 4. Get educated.
 I found a vegan doctor and visited her the first month I went vegan.
 However, not everyone has access to that.
-I recommend checking out library books such as: How Not To Die and reading educational vegan sites such as Nutritionfacts.org.
+I recommend checking out library books such as: How Not To Die and reading vegan educational sites such as Nutritionfacts.org.

 5. Listen to podcasts on the reg.
 I listed the best vegan podcasts above that will keep you motivated, inspired, and educated by vegan doctors.

 6. Stick to healthy food.
 Vegan faux meats and cheeses aren’t the healthiest foods despite not having meat or dairy in them, and they’re costly.
 However, they’re good, so make sure to try them!

 7. Vitamins.
 Vegans have a potential deficiency for B12 since the way our produce has changed so much over the years.
 However, a large percentage of the Americans have a B12 deficiency, so whether you’re vegan or not, it’s probably a good idea to take B12.
 Speak to your doctor first.